Send Feedback

 What happens on each outcome

-- The severe tier only— illegal or imminently dangerous media is the one category removed automatically, with human review behind every removal and prompt restoration of false positives.
+• The illegal tier — child sexual content and other illegal or imminently dangerous media is removed automatically, with human review behind every removal and prompt restoration of false positives.

 What it never does